 2. Taking Surveys

 Look up any list of ways to make extra money and you’re sure to find some online survey options.
 (I include them as an option too!)

-These are websites and apps like Swagbucks, PrizeRebel, and Springboard America.
+These are websites and apps like Swagbucks, Survey Junkie, and Inbox Dollars.
 And while you can definitely make a little money answering surveys and watching videos, I think you’ll find the effective hourly rate to be pretty sad.

 - Respondent – Matches you up with paid research studies online and in-person and often pays $100 an hour or more.

 What to Do Instead